Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

+Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights

-The Miami Dolphins (1-3) take a three-game losing streak into a matchup with the Tampa Bay Buccaneers (3-1) on Sunday, October 10, 2021 at Raymond James Stadium.
-Tampa Bay is a 10-point favorite in the contest.
-The game has a point total of 48.
+Oddsmakers expect the Miami Dolphins (1-3) to see their three-game losing streak continue, as they are 10-point underdogs in a matchup with the Tampa Bay Buccaneers (3-1) on Sunday, October 10, 2021 at Raymond James Stadium.
+The point total is set at 48.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.